BAkinmarin/bible-quiz-game/README.md

 ### Pexels.com
 > Images used in this project.

+### NotSoBoringBible.com
+> Used to gather quiz questions used in project.

 ### w3 schools
 > Used for general lookup JS dom related queries and general styling css using js